Tatu City’s pillars of corporate social responsibility are Conservation, Community, Health and Education.

 Tatu City’s tree nursery was established to grow thousands of indigenous trees, shrubs and flowers that will be used for landscaping within the Tatu City development.

 Tatu City is proud to support the Tatu Primary School, through building repairs, books and meals.
-Tatu City has also partnered with the Shamas Rugby Foundation (SRF) to set up a youth rugby clinic at Tatu Primary School.
-SRF will conduct three training sessions per week in the school, either during P.E. lessons or after school and will engage a team of four coaches per session training up to 120 boys and girls.
+Tatu City has also partnered with the Shamas Rugby Foundation (SRF) and set up a youth rugby clinic at Tatu Primary School.
+SRF is conducting three training sessions per week in the school, either during P.E. lessons or after school and continues to engage a team of four coaches per session training up to 120 boys and girls.

 As part of its long-term commitment to improve and develop sports by nurturing talent at the grassroots level, Tatu City has partnered with the Foundation for Youth Cricket and Education in Kenya (FYCEK) to set up a cricket hub at Tatu Primary School, a state-funded school adjacent to Tatu City.

 FYCEK has already started training over 200 students at the school in timetabled physical education classes during term time.
 They will also conduct training during the school holidays.

 In the future, inter-school cricket tournaments will be arranged, sharpening skills acquired through the training and fostering a competitive spirit among the participants.